5.2 Income Statements, Revenue, Expense, and EPS

 RevenueAre volume, price, mix, and timing sustainable?Growth without cash collection raises concern

-Gross profitDoes the firm have purchasing or pricing power?Margin compression may signal cost pressure
+Gross profitDoes the firm have purchasing or pricing power?Margin compression signals cost pressure

 Operating incomeAre core operations profitable after overhead?Rising operating margin can show scale benefits

-Pretax incomeHow much do financing and nonoperating items matter?Heavy interest expense increases risk
+Pretax incomeHow heavy are financing and nonoperating items?Large interest expense increases risk

-Net incomeWhat remains for all shareholders after tax?Tax rate changes may distort trends
+Net incomeWhat is left for all shareholders after tax?A swinging tax rate can distort trends

 Gross margin = gross profit / revenue